dakolyay/port/content/blog-posts/roll-a-ball.md

 +++
 There is a really goodly explained tutorial for beginners who just started to work with Unity.
 It is called [**Roll a Ball**](https://learn.unity.com/project/roll-a-ball) where you will have to create a mini-game with the ball in the closed territory and collect points by hitting the collectibles.

 I found this tutorial quite easy to do and well explained.
-In this blog post, I will summarize the most important parts of Roll A Ball implementation.
+In this blog post, I will summarize the most important parts of Roll A Ball's implementation.

 First of all, we have to create a new project.
 To do so we launch Unity and press the _New_ button.
 You can always continue with the existing project by adding it to the projects window in Unity.